Why Real User Monitoring Matters

 Imagine if you knew exactly how many customers used your mobile app every week, along with user location and the type of platform and browser they used.

-All the scenarios share a common core – data (or lack thereof).
+All the scenarios share a common theme: data (or lack thereof).

-The good news is that you can take the guesswork out of feature updates, future features and bug fixes by using Real User Monitoring.
+The good news is that you can take the guesswork out of feature updates, future features, and bug fixes with Real User Monitoring.

 What is Real User Monitoring?

-Real User Monitoring, or RUM, is the process of capturing live user engagement on a site or application.
+Real User Monitoring, or RUM, works by capturing live user engagement on a site or application.

 A good Real User Monitoring tool should do the following: